 Clifford Law Offices has handled consumer actions for three decades.
 Members of the firm are currently involved in the following class actions.

-Bob Clifford also serves as class counsel in a class action filed against Pella Windows Corporation, a nationwide window manufacturer and distributor that has been hotly contested litigation since 2006 regarding defective windows.
+Bob Clifford served as class counsel in a class action filed against Pella Windows Corporation, a nationwide window manufacturer and distributor that has been hotly contested litigation since 2006 regarding defective windows.
 U.S. District Court Judge James B. Zagel of the Northern District of Illinois appointed Clifford “as class counsel for his demonstrated skills in the field”.

 Bob Clifford serves as lead counsel in a data breach case filed against Advocate Medical Group, Illinois’ largest healthcare system, involving more than four million patients and what is reportedly the largest healthcare data breach in the nation’s history.
 The case is pending in state court.

 The lead plaintiff in the NCAA concussion litigation retained Bob Clifford to represent him and to advocate on his behalf for those similarly situated.

 Watch personal injury attorney Shannon M. McNulty give her legal advice on data breaches in this video.

 Another class action in which Clifford Law Offices represents consumers is that of General Motors, which has admitted to faulty ignition switches on several models of its cars.
 Our Chicago car accident attorneys have seen some incidents have resulted in death.

 Due to the chemicals used in talc and talcum powder, this product has been shown to be linked to ovarian cancer.
 Our law firm represents victims who have been harmed by the use of talc.

 To contact the firm, call Clifford Law Offices at (312) 899-9090 or contact us, where you can fill out a form if you have been a victim in one of these class actions.